So, why was I holding onto this recipe for so long?

 - 90g Coconut Oil– Organic, unrefined, virgin coconut oil like this (my fav!)

 - 65g Carrier Oil– I use organic and unrefined almond oil in this recipe, but jojoba oil or any other liquid carrier oil.
 You can learn more about carrier oils in this post.

 - 28.5g Beeswax– I love these beeswax pastilles (they are MUCH easier to work with than a block of wax)

 - 27.5g Shea Butter – Organic, unrefined shea butter like this

-- 40g Zinc Oxide – I suggest this non-nano, uncoated zinc oxide, or you can buy zinc from me in smaller amounts.
+- 40g Zinc Oxide – I strongly suggest non-nano, uncoated zinc oxide (you can buy zinc from me HERE in smaller amounts)

 - 1/2t Vitamin E – I really like this Vitamin E; make sure you know from where it is sourced (& non-GMO), especially if you have allergies